 According to my parents, our family dog “Elwood” was my first word.
 I used to stand at the door near the deck while he was on the other side.
 I’d shout his name at him until he would come to the door and we would play through the glass.

 Asleep in our rural rented house on an average evening in the late 1980s, my parents heard a gunshot in the middle of the night.
 At least they thought they heard a gunshot.
 They weren’t sure.
 They turned on their bedroom light.
 Then my dad went downstairs and turned on the porch light.
 An hour passed and nothing happened, so he went back to bed.

 In the morning, my dad found our dog Elwood shot dead in our garage.

 We weren’t the first people this had happened to and we weren’t the last.
 Week after week, family dogs in the area were senselessly being killed.
 Whoever was doing it was cutting off the dogs’ heads and sticking them in the owner’s mailboxes.

 My dad thinks when he turned on the light, it must have scared the murderers away.
-They had only started to drag Elwood somewhere but not made it to our mailbox.
+They had started to drag Elwood somewhere but they had not made it to our mailbox.